coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 The CloudFormation template encompasses everything necessary to deploy the cluster.

 After some time, the cluster will come up and start serving API requests.
-You can view the current state of the cluster, including the publicly-routable IP address, using `kube-aws describe`.
+You can view the current state of the cluster, including the publicly-routable IP address, using `kube-aws status`.
 `kube-aws` generates a kubeconfig file pre-configured with the admin TLS certificates that can be used with kubectl to interact with the cluster.

 When the cluster is taken down, `kube-aws` simply destroys the CloudFormation and the local workspace.